Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kodai Senga starts for the New York Mets on Wednesday at Citi Field against Christian Yelich and the Milwaukee Brewers.
-First pitch is at 7:10 PM ET for the third game of a four-game series.
+Adrian Houser will start for the Milwaukee Brewers against Francisco Lindor and the New York Mets on Thursday at 7:10 PM ET.

-The Mets are the favorite in this one, at -145, while the underdog Brewers have +120 odds to play spoiler.
-The over/under is 9 runs for the contest.
+Oddsmakers list the Mets as -190 moneyline favorites, while giving the underdog Brewers +155 moneyline odds.
+The over/under is 8.5 runs for this contest.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.